Cavity Wall Insulation Cost

 What Does a Cavity Wall Insulation (CWI) Job Entail?

-A typical cavity wall insulation job would entail a full property inspection to see if there is already cavity wall insulation or to check if the building construction type is suitable for this type of work.
 To inject the insulation, 20mm holes are drilled every metre horizontally around the wall, then the insulation material is blown into the cavity and a pressure gauge is used to check that enough insulation has been inserted.
-Finally, all the holes that were drilled will be filled with cement and the area will be tidied up (though the cement repairs are not normally painted).
-Finally, a certificate of completion or letter confirming the work has been carried out will be left.
+All the holes that were drilled will be filled with cement and the area will be tidied up (though the cement repairs are not normally painted).

 cavity wall insulation cross section